yabellini/docs.carpentries.org/topic_folders/governance/executive-council.md

 In practice, each Executive Council member is responsible for the following general tasks:

-* Supporting the Mission and Vision of The Carpentries
+* Support the Mission and Vision of The Carpentries
-* Exemplifying the Code of Conduct
+* Exemplify the Code of Conduct
-* Ensuring The Carpentries’ adherence to legal agreements and standards
+* Ensure The Carpentries’ adherence to legal agreements and standards
-* Offering their expertise to help ensure the health and success of the organization
+* Offer their expertise to help ensure the health and success of the organization
-* Actively participating in discussions about strategic and financial decisions
+* Actively participate in discussions about strategic and financial decisions
-* Providing feedback and voting on formal motions within one week of their posting
+* Provide feedback and vote on formal motions within one week of their posting
-* Attending (in person or by phone/web-based) at least 75% of the meetings held each year
+* Attend (in person or by phone/web-based) at least 75% of the meetings held each year
-* Dedicating at least three volunteer hours per week toward Carpentries activities (including meeting attendance)
+* Dedicate at least three volunteer hours per week toward Carpentries activities (including meeting attendance)

 The specific commitments expected of Executive Council members include monthly meetings (1-1.5 hours, online) and a once-yearly face-to-face meeting (expenses covered by The Carpentries).
 Minutes for these meetings are published to [a GitHub repository](https://github.com/carpentries/executive-council-info/tree/master/minutes) after